Maýa Gulyýewa: Biography

 Gulyýewa, who is said to have been a "[Communist] Party organiser" during the Soviet era, continued to receive recognition from the government of Turkmenistan after the break-up of the Soviet Union.
 In 2010, it was reported that she still had final say over all matters of opera performance in Turkmenistan.
 Gulyýewa died on 27 April 2018, four days before what would have been her 98th birthday.
+She had two children.

 Legacy

 In March 2019, by decree of the Mejlis of Turkmenistan, the Turkmen National Conservatory was named after Maýa Gulyýewa.
 In October 2019, the Museum of Maýa Gulyýewa was opened on the territory of the Turkmen National Conservatory.
 On the occasion of the centennial of her birth, a concert of operatic music was held in the Magtymguly Theater in Ashgabat.